-15. If applicable, data forwarding takes place from the source side (i.e. source MN or source SN) .
+15. If applicable, data forwarding takes place from the source side (i.e. source MN or source SN) to the accessed target side (i.e. target MN or target SN).
 If the SN is kept, data forwarding may be omitted for the SN terminated bearers or QoS flows kept in the SN.

 Issue 2-3: Same work is needed for EN-DC